pds-dpo/pds-dpo/README.md

 3. Run DPO training

-Simply train the model with this command:
+Double-check the parameters on ```scripts/run_dpo.sh``` and made adjustment if necessary, then simply train the model with this command:
 ```
 cd scripts
 bash run_dpo.sh